by Jenny Lelwica Buttaccio

 As for the gathering of ingredients, if you can afford it, take advantage of the different grocery delivery services that are available like Instacart or Amazon Fresh.
 Another, cheaper option: Order your groceries online, go to the store pickup lane at the designated time, and an employee will load your groceries into your car for you.
 “I also keep Balanced Bites meals in my freezer for days when I am too tired to cook, but I want to eat healthy,” Penicook says of the prepared paleo- and keto-friendly meal boxes.

 2. Keep These Seasonings On Hand

-“While I am a trained and certified chef, I am not a fan of fussy cooking,” says Emily Grimes, Manager of Customer Insights at Vital Plan and a chronic Lyme patient and certified personal chef.
+“While I am a trained and certified chef, I am not a fan of fussy cooking,” says Emily Grimes, Manager of Customer Insights at Vital Plan and a chronic Lyme patient and certified professional chef.
 “I like tasty, without a bunch of work and dishes.”Sounds just right for a tough, symptomatic day.

 So how do you add flavor and nix the hassle?
 Grimes swears by high-quality seasoned salts.
 “It is so easy to make foods taste good with a variety of seasoned salts — but not the ones with a bunch of stabilizers and fillers,” she says.
 “Look for those that are dried herbs and sea salt.
 This reduces the need to measure a bunch of ingredients — it’s all in there!”

 A few of her favorites are made by Bosari and San Francisco Salt Company, but Grimes also has a wallet-friendly strategy for finding flavorful herb, spice, and salt blends: She frequents discount stores like Tuesday Morning, TJ Maxx, and Marshalls.